georgealexiou/Project-Spotlight/README.md

 > ipconfig

 ### Step 3
-From cmd or terminal run the following (assuming you are in the root directory)
+Navigate to the root directory of the project on your terminal and run the following (windows and mac/linux respectivey)
 > Python Desktop/server_test.py

 > python3 Desktop/server_test.py (mac/linux)